Substra/substra-documentation/docs/source/contributing/local-deployment.rst

 This local deployment is for developing or testing Substra.
 If you want to have a more production-ready deployment and a more customized set-up, have a look at the :ref:`deployment section <operations/overview:Overview>`.

-Documentation on running tests on any of the Substra components is available on the component repositories, see `substra <https://github.com/substra/substra>`_, `substrafl <https://github.com/substra/substrafl>`_, substra-backend_, orchestrator_, substra-frontend_ and `substra-tests <https://github.com/substra/substra-tests>`_ repositories.
+Documentation on running tests on any of the Substra components is available on the component repositories, see `substra <https://github.com/substra/substra>`_, `substrafl <https://github.com/substra/substrafl>`_, `substra-tools <https://github.com/substra/substra-tools>`_, substra-backend_, orchestrator_, substra-frontend_ and `substra-tests <https://github.com/substra/substra-tests>`_ repositories.

 Troubleshooting
 ===============